DataBiosphere/leonardo/automation/README.md

 - set Working dir to local dir
 - use classpath and SDK of the leonardoTests module
 - should be able to right-click-run
+- If you get an error like `selenium.common.exceptions.SessionNotCreatedException: Message: session not created: This version of ChromeDriver only supports Chrome version 75`, download the chrome driver from `https://sites.google.com/a/chromium.org/chromedriver/downloads` that has the same version of your local chrome.
+Update `chromeSettings.chromedriverPath` in `application.conf` to the new chrome driver that you just downloaded

 Note: If the test you're trying to run is annotated with `@DoNotDiscover`, do the following for running the individual test
 - Comment out `@DoNotDiscover` of the test you are running